 9 PAPER 10 PAPER

 The negative space was omitted on this circle, which had an impact on how the folds could be made resulting in a raised circle.
-The folds on the second image created peaks and troughs, but also a 3D sample.
+The folds on the second image created a 3d image using peaks and troughs.
 SUCCESSFUL

 11 WALLPAPER 12 WALLPAPER

-Using wallpaper to fold, was photographed on both sides to see the difference.
+Wallpaper was folded and photographed on both sides to see the difference.
 There is a marked change in the texture direction and composition.
 SUCCESSFUL

 PROJECT 1 EXERCISE 2 ROTATIONAL ACCORDION PLEATS (PAGE 23)